 Officially, I learned to read when I was five, by looking on as a babysitter read me a “Dick, Jane and Sally” book or some such intellectual tome.
 (Actually, it started long before that when I figured out the words “OFF” and “ON” by looking at light switches.
 I would nearly drive Mom crazy turning a light off and on so I could read both sides of the switch.)
 Mom had spent time reading to me, too — possibly to keep me away from the light switches.
 I knew there was a connection between the words I heard and the ones printed on the page, and that day with the babysitter, it just came together.

 When it was time for Kindergarten, Mom told my teacher that I could read.
-Skeptical, Mrs. Frederick tested me by handing me an unfamiliar book and asking me to read it to a few children seated conveniently nearby.
+Skeptical, Mrs. Frederick tested me by asking me to read an unfamiliar book to a few children seated conveniently nearby.
 I did.
 So Mrs. Frederick recommended that, instead of the Kindergarten-level “Weekly Reader,” Mom might want to subscribe to the second-grade edition for me.

-I am very thankful for these two women who, even decades ago (this was after World War II but before Nintendo), were forward-thinking enough to offer me a challenge instead of trying to keep me in step with my peers.
 I have always loved to read.
 Kept me out of trouble, too, in those early-childhood days when I would wake up at dawn.
-Instead of starting a messy “craft” project, destroying the kitchen in an effort to make breakfast, or going out to climb trees, I would sit contentedly in my little rocking chair with a book.
+Instead of destroying the kitchen in an effort to make breakfast, or going out to climb trees, I would sit contentedly in my little rocking chair with a book.
 Or my Weekly Reader.

-After we moved to Texas I discovered our church’s library.
-During first through third grades I read one kids’ mystery after another.
-After working my way through the Bobbsey Twins (gag — but they seemed almost logical at the time) and the Hardy Boys, I started in on Nancy Drew.
+After we moved to Texas, I discovered our new church’s library and read one kids’ mystery after another.
+After working my way through the Bobbsey Twins (they seemed almost logical at the time) and the Hardy Boys, I started in on Nancy Drew.

 At school, every spare minute found me hunched over a book from the shelves in the back of our classroom.
-Fourth grade met at a bigger school, one with its own separate library.
-I merrily checked out book after book to take home, reading to my heart’s content (often, I admit, instead of doing my chores).
+Fourth grade met at a bigger school with its own separate library.
+I merrily checked out book after book to take home, reading to my heart’s content–often, I admit, instead of doing my chores.

 Since then, I have had dreams of being a chemist, a botanist, an artist and a secretary.
-I went through two or three changes of major in college; and am in a happy marriage during which I enjoyed a “temporary” secretarial career lasting a total of sixteen years, interrupted by a nine-year break while our boys were little.
+I went through two changes of major in college; am happily married, and have enjoyed a “temporary” secretarial career lasting a total of sixteen years, interrupted by a nine-year break while our boys were little.

 Finally, Firstborn was ready to go off to college and Secondborn to start high school.
 I decided to go back to college myself, and finally finish an undergraduate degree.
-So I started in part time, and graduated with a BA in English in May of 2009.
+So I jumped in, part time, and graduated with a BA in English in May of 2009.

 And I still read every chance I get.